engrpatel21/nest-template/backend/README.md

 once docker is installed run the command
   `docker compose up -d`

+make sure to be in the nest-emplate/backend folder to do this

 this will install the containers for postgres, redis and aws local stack for s3

 once the docker containers are up and running you can use